opensearch-project/data-prepper/docs/trace_analytics.md

          # Make sure you configure sufficient heap
          # default value is 512
          buffer_size: 512
-         # The raw prepper does bulk request to your OpenSearch sink, so configure the batch_size higher.
+         # The raw processor does bulk request to your OpenSearch sink, so configure the batch_size higher.
          # If you use the recommended otel-collector setup each ExportTraceRequest could contain max 50 spans. https://github.com/opensearch-project/data-prepper/tree/v0.7.x/deployment/aws
          # With 64 as batch size each worker thread could process upto 3200 spans (64 * 50)
          batch_size: 64
-  prepper:
+  processor:
     - otel_trace_raw_prepper:
   sink:
     - opensearch: